Acculivia/teaser/README.md

 teaser is a game I made with Apple's SpriteKit.
 Basically, it's similar to a barrage game.

-Before every stage start you have a short time to adjust your position, during which you're invulnerable.
+Before a stage starts you have a short time to adjust your position and see where enemies are, during which you're invulnerable.
 Then let's rocks.

 It only contains 5 stages.
 I was to make music to suit it, but now the music should only stay in my mind.